davidrtlake/uq-calendar/README.md

 - Add "information current as" warning.
 - Scroll to currMonth/currWeek every time select periods is shown.
 - Make public holidays background lighter (like weekend)
+- Full stops or no full stops, that is the question.
+- Show slight day background pattern under and above extended events so they seem part of the day.